nuxZERO/docker-compose-lemp/README.md

-# Docker Compose for Wordpress
+# Docker Compose for LEMP stack

-The template for using Wordpress with Docker Compose.
+The template for using LEMP stack with Docker Compose.

 ## Installation